Sparrrgh/WebchatNJS/README.md

-Project created with Claudia Luisa Crippa for the web programming course at University of Milan 'La Statale'.
+Project created with Claudia Luisa Crippa for the web programming course at the University of Milan 'La Statale'.

 The project is a webchat coded in Javascript following the MVC pattern.
 It has a registration and login system, created with passport and PostgreSQL.